 Another message.
-Yes, another message about the sicknesses going around your kids’ school.
-Croup.
+Yes, another message about the illnesses going around your kids’ school.
+Whooping Cough.
 Strep.
-Stomach bug.
+Flu.
 RSV - Respiratory syncytial virus.
 Just reading the words is enough to send mamas and daddies into a panic.
-The CDC said that RSV results in an average of 57,527 hospitalizations among kids five and under each year in the US.
+The CDC said that RSV results in an average of 57,527 hospitalizations among children under five each year in the United States.
 So what do you do to help keep your family safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, dry eyes, and lethargy.
+The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, nasal mucus, and lethargy.
 Additionally, the American College of Allergists report that 50% of all diseases are either caused or intensified by polluted indoor air.
-The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in drastic cases, 1000 times more polluted.
+The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in extreme cases, 1000 times more polluted.
 There are two leading causes of poor indoor air quality:

-- Pollutants (cleaning products, inadequately maintained or unclean heating and cooling or humidification units, cigarette smoke, etc)
+- Pollutant sources (cleaning agents, inadequately maintained or dirty heating and cooling or humidification units, cigarette smoke, etc)

 So all this information – what does it mean?
 What do you do?
-How can you make sure you and your kids aren’t breathing contaminated, disease-inducing air?
+How can you make sure you and your kids aren’t breathing sullied, disease-inducing air?

 Luckily, there are options.

 Have you ever been enraged and had to bite your tongue to keep from saying something regrettable ?
 That’s a filter.
 Have you ever used water from the refrigerator door and had your thirst immediately relieved?
 That’s due to a filter.
 Filters keep toxicity in check and avoid troublesome consequences.
 You filter your words for amity, you filter your water for health, why not filter your air?